 1. Do You Want Your Children To Attend An International School?

-There are several international schools in Rotterdam which you can find on the map below.
+There are several international schools in Rotterdam which you can find on the map above.

 Alternatively, you may want to select the option of Dutch families.
 Dutch children hop on their bikes and ride to school, making managing school life convenient for them and their parents.
 Unsurprisingly, the area and neighborhoods close to the international schools in Rotterdam are popular areas for expat families to live in Rotterdam.